 What to do if you find a bumblebee in the winter or in bad weather

-While we usually associate bumblebees with summer, they can sometimes be found in winter, especially in towns or cities.
+While we usually associate bumblebees with the sound of summer, they are being increasingly found in winter, especially in towns or cities.

-If you find a bumblebee in winter or in bad weather, it’s best not to take it into your home.
-If it is a queen bee (you can tell that it is a queen if it’s quite big), she will need to be outside to search for a nest.
-Indeed, she may already have a nest that she is gathering food for, with eggs or larvae that are depending on her getting back to it.
+If you find a bumblebee in winter or in bad weather, it's best not to take it into your home.
+If it is a queen (for help identifying queens, have a read of our identification tips), she will need to be outside to search for a place to nest.
+She may already have a nest that she is gathering food for, with eggs or larvae that are depending on her getting back to it.
 Bumblebees can cope quite well with the cold if they have enough energy.
-While they get most of this energy from nectar in the flowers, this isn’t always available in winter.
+While they get most of this energy from nectar in the flowers, this isn't always available in winter.

 If you find a bumblebee in your home, gently put it outside in a sheltered place, even if the weather is bad.
-Bumblebees only have a limited life span, and they need to be outside to complete their life cycles, so it’s best to let them out to do that.
+Bumblebees only have a limited life span, and they need to be outside to complete their life cycles, so it's best to let them out to do what comes naturally.